DERBY AREA SIGNALLING

 Inevitably at least one signal box site now lies beneath a supermarket car park (James Street Junction in Burton) and others, being close to running lines, are simply not accessible.
 During the summer of 1999 I made a point of visiting those sites I could get to and was pleasantly surprised at what does still exist.
 For example, I took a walk along the disused track bed between Crich Jn and the Hammersmith end of the Midland Railway Trust site at Butterley.
 This section of line closed in 1968.
 Whilst the site of Pentrich Colliery Sidings signal box was open-casted out of existence, the trackbed west of there is remarkably intact - if overgrown.
 In that jungle I managed to find the four stumps of Buckland Hollow signal box (abolished 01SEP1963) where the box had simply been cut down.

 One thing that amuses me about this search is the number of signalbox privvies which have long out lived the box they were built to serve.
-London Road Jn, for example is there for all to see when arriving at the south end of Derby station.
-Less conspicuous are those at Shobnall Jn (where a skip hire firm has built a garage on the signal box site but retains the brick privvy!), Whatstandwell Sidings' corrugated iron hut nestles in the undergrowth and Kings Newton - where a few cockscomb ridge tiles were still to be found in the rubble until the disused branch was converted into a cycle track in about 2006.
+London Road Junction, for example was there for all to see when arriving at the south end of Derby station until the 2018 resignalling swept it away.
+Less conspicuous are those at Shobnall Junction (where a skip hire firm has built a garage on the signal box site but retains the brick privvy!), at Whatstandwell Sidings the corrugated hut nestles in the undergrowth and Kings Newton - where a few cockscomb ridge tiles were still to be found in the rubble until the disused branch was converted into a cycle track in about 2006.

 At High Peak Junction there is quite a bit to see hidden in the trees alongside the now singled line to Matlock.
 As well as the foundations and assorted rubble of the signalbox the hulk of the steel tubed Up Home bracket signal lies where it fell.
 It is almost as though the S&T lopped i off intending to return the next day - and never did.